jennkimerson/OCR_ArchivalDataOrganization_HGARC/README.md

 ## The Project: ##
 Converting a PDF scan of a Finding Aid into an Excel Spreadsheet, with individual items sorted under their respective categories.

+## In Development: Mk.
+3 ##
+* Scan vertically, to determine how many lines are in each column
+* Scan horizontally, to determine the actual words
+* Run through each vertical String searching for its horizontal counterpart, which pinpoints how far away each horizontal string begins from the left

 ## Current Version: Mk.
 2 ##
 __Previous versions can be found in our Wiki Page__